 The Sub-Fund does not have sustainable investment as its objective as defined by SFDR.
-Further information about the environmental or social characteristics is available in Appendix 2.
-Characteristics is available in Appendix 2.
+Further information about the environmental or social characteristics is available in Appendix 2. characteristics is available in Appendix 2.
 The Sub-Fund has no investments aligned with the Taxonomy Regulation.
 As a consequence the Sub-Fund underlying investments do not take into account the EU criteria for environmentally sustainable economic activities within the meaning of the Taxonomy Regulation.
 Investors should be aware that investments in the Sub-Fund are subject to the following specific risks: market risk, interest rate risk and credit risks linked to investments in bonds and market risk and volatility risk inherent to equities.
 Other possible risks are currency, liquidity, emerging markets, counterparty and sustainability risks as well as risks inherent to investments in UCITS/UCIs and those inherent to the use of derivatives.
-Investment Risks denvatives. mvesement kisks A description of the risks and of the likely impacts of sustainability risks on the returns of the instruments in the Sub-Fund is included in Chapter III of this Prospectus.
+Investment Risks A description of the risks and of the likely impacts of sustainability risks on the returns of the instruments in the Sub-Fund is included in Chapter III of this Prospectus.
 The attention of investors is also drawn to the specific risks linked to investments in CoCos, ABS and MBS as described in Chapter III of this Prospectus.
-Global exposure Commitment approach. calculation method This Sub-Fund is intended for investors who are willing to invest and are looking for capital growth over the recommended holding period Investor Profile corresponding to 3 to 5 years ("Medium Term") and for whom the level of risk in bonds and money market instruments is appropriate, although they accept some exposure to equities.
+Global exposure Commitment approach. calculation method This Cub Fund is intended for investors who are willing to invest and are This Sub-Fund is intended for investors who are willing to invest and are Investor Profile looking for capital growth over the recommended holding period corresponding to 3 to 5 years ("Medium Term") and for whom the level investor Profite of risk in bonds and money market instruments is appropriate, although they accept some exposure to equities.
 The Sub-Fund is managed actively, i.e. the Investment Manager selects Use of Benchmark investments at its discretion.
-The Sub-Fund is not managed in reference to an index ("benchmark").
+The Sub-Fund is not managed in reference OSC OF BEHEIRINGER to an index ("benchmark").
 The Net Asset Value ("NAV") is calculated daily as of each Business Day Valuation Day (each a "Valuation Day").
 The calculation day is the Business Day following the Valuation Day.
 Reference Currency The Sub-Fund is denominated in Euro.
 Subscription/Redemption Conversions into another Class of shares of the Sub-Fund or into Classes / Conversion of Shares of another Sub-Fund are allowed.
 Receipt of orders Before 3.30 p.m.
-(Luxembourg time) one Business Day before each • Valuation Day.
+(Luxembourg time) one Business Day before each receipt of orders Valuation Day.
 Payment Date Subscriptions, redemptions and conversions: maximum 5 business days after the applicable valuation day.